adhering/midl-website/pages/winter-workshop.md

 After a tutorial full of valuable hints, dos and don’ts, there will be an intense hands-on session in smaller groups, guided by an experienced moderator.
 In this session, you will discuss and fine-tune your own manuscript.
 So if you are planning to submit to MIDL 2022, bring your first draft and go out with a substantially revised version.
 We are happy that the workshop will be led by [Dr. Hoel Kervadec](https://hoel.kervadec.science) from Erasmus MC.
 He will be supported by [Annika Reinke](https://www.dkfz.de/en/cami/team/people/Annika_Reinke.html), [Steffen Czolbe](https://di.ku.dk/english/staff/?pure=en%2Fpersons%2Fsteffen-czolbe(1767ec13-391b-470d-aab8-5b0b8c802cc0)%2Fpublications.html), [Hristina Uzunova](https://www.imi.uni-luebeck.de/institut/mitarbeiter/uzunova-hristina.html), [Dr. David Kohan Marzagão](https://kohan.uk) and [Dr. Nikolas Lessmann](https://www.diagnijmegen.nl/people/nikolas-lessmann/).

-You can register for the workshop here:

-{{ button("Registration for Workshop: Paper Writing", "https://forms.gle/bT1ntUTK9RquMx9U6") }}
+All available places for this workshop are booked.
+However, feel free to register for the Glühwein-Lecture.

 ### How to write an outstanding review ![Portrait of Ender Konukoglu](/images/winter-workshop/pic_ender.jpg){: class="align-right" width="180" }